How do I sign up?

 Do I receive the same amount of diapers each week?

 No, diapers are in a rotation.
-During the pre-birth delivery of your start kit you will receive 80 diapers for a newborn.
+In your start kit you will receive 80 diapers for a newborn.
 At the first pickup/delivery, we will pick up all dirty diapers and delivery another 80 diapers.
 This starts your rotation of 160 diapers.
-On the 2nd week of service you will receive the same number of diapers we picked up on week 1; on week 3 we will deliver the same number of diapers we picked up on week 2.
-Your rotation will continue in this manner until your baby moves into the next size diaper, where the number of diapers in rotation decreases.
+On the 2nd week of service you will receive the same number of diapers we picked up on week 1; on week 3 we will deliver the same number of diapers we picked up on week 2 (you receive what you use).

 If your diaper needs change as time goes on, so can the number of diapers that are in your rotation.
 Just let us know your needs and we will accommodate your request.
 See our Price List for the cost of adding additional diapers into rotation.